Notre Dame mandates virus testing after football celebration

 “As exciting as last night’s victory against Clemson was, it was very disappointing to see evidence of widespread disregard of our health protocols at many gatherings over the weekend,” Jenkins said in his letter.
 In addition to the game, numerous parties were held across campus.

-Following the win, Notre Dame moved up two spots to No. 2 in the The Associated Press college football poll, while Clemson dropped to No. 4.
+Following the win, Notre Dame moved up two spots to No. 2 in The Associated Press college football poll, while Clemson dropped to No. 4.

 The celebration came just two days after Jenkins released a video warning students about spikes in COVID-19 cases on campus and imploring them to redouble their efforts to follow safety measures.
 Notre Dame reported 24 new COVID-19 cases on Friday, with 220 active cases overall.
 The university has reported 1,355 positive cases since the start of the fall semester.